jina-ai/examples/flow-api-tutorial/README.md

   }
 }
 ```
-The data structure is defined in `jina.proto`. `jina.proto` is a [protobuf](https://docs.jina.ai/chapters/proto/docs.html) file.
-Pods forward the structured input data to each other or to the clients by [gRPC](https://docs.jina.ai/chapters/restapi/index.html?highlight=grpc) services.
+The structure of the message is defined in the format of [protobuf](https://docs.jina.ai/chapters/proto/docs.html).
+Check more details of the data structure at [`jina.proto`](/jina/proto/jina.proto).
+Messages are passed between the Pods in the Flow.

 `envelope` and `request` are the top of the data structure. `envelope` includes some metadata and control data. `request` contains input data and related metadata.
 A 3*8 matrix was sent to the Flow as an input. which matches 3 `request.index.docs`, and the `request.index.docs.blog.shape` is 8.
 The vector of the matrix is stored in `request.index.docs.blob`, and the `request.index.docs.blob.dtype` indicates the type of the vector.

-`search_ndarray` is the API for searching `np.ndarray`.
+`search_ndarray()` is the API for searching `np.ndarray`.
 The data structure will be replaced from `request.index` to `request.search`. and the other nodes stay the same.
 ```python
 import numpy as np
 from jina.flow import Flow